meinlee99/api_monitoring/readme.md

   Integrates with Sentry for runtime error capture.
 - **Data Storage:**
   Metrics are logged to PostgreSQL for historical analysis and dashboarding.
 ---

+## Alerting Channels

+- **Slack:** Engineering channel for real-time notifications.
+- **Email:** Wider ops or platform teams.
+- **PagerDuty:** For critical APIs.
+- **(Optional) SMS/Phone:** For P0 events.

+---

+## Phase 2: Future Improvements

+- Integrate with Grafana or BetterStack for dashboards.
+- Add support for more alerting channels.
+- Enhance proactive checks (e.g., token expiry, rate limit headers).
+- Add vendor performance analytics.

+---

+## Contributing

+Feel free to open issues or submit pull requests for improvements and new features!

+---